Oven-Grilled Beef Ribs Recipe

 PREPARATION

 - Take the T-bone steaks out of the refrigerator 30 minutes to 1 hour before cooking, depending on their thickness.
-This helps prevent thermal shock, which can toughen the meat.
+This step helps prevent thermal shock, which can make the meat tough.

-- Line a baking sheet with parchment paper to make cleanup easier after cooking.
+- Line a baking tray with parchment paper to make cleanup easier after cooking.

-- Mix 1 tablespoon of olive oil with a little salt and pepper, then rub the mixture onto the steaks.
+- Sear the meat : Mix 1 tablespoon of olive oil with a pinch of salt and pepper, then rub the mixture evenly over the steaks.

-- In a hot pan, heat 2 tablespoons of olive oil.
-Once it’s smoking hot, sear the steaks (two at a time if needed) on each side over high heat.
-The pan must stay very hot to avoid lowering the temperature.
+- Heat 2 tablespoons of olive oil in a hot pan.
+Once it starts to smoke, sear the steaks (two at a time if necessary) on each side over high heat.
+The pan must remain very hot to prevent the temperature from dropping.

-- Do the same if you’re using a large rib steak.
+- Do the same if you’re cooking a large rib steak.

-- Avoid piercing the meat with a fork, use tongs or a spatula to turn it.
+- This quick searing step seals in the juices, ensuring tender, flavorful meat.
+Avoid piercing the meat with a fork; instead, use tongs or a spatula to turn it.

-- Once nicely browned, transfer the meat to an oven rack placed above the baking sheet.
+- Once beautifully browned, transfer the meat to an oven rack placed over the baking sheet to catch any drippings while it finishes cooking.

-- Oven Cooking : Bake and grill the chops for 5 to 8 minutes, depending on their thickness and your preferred doneness (rare, medium, or well-done).
+- Oven Cooking Your T-Bone Steak : Bake and grill the chops for 5 to 8 minutes, depending on their thickness and how you like your steak : rare, medium, or well-done.

-- For a large 1–1.2 kg T-bone steak, after searing both sides in a hot pan, finish cooking in a preheated oven at 240°C (464°F) using conventional heat.
-Stand it upright and roast for 15 to 20 minutes.
+- For a large 1-1.2 kg T-bone steak, after searing both sides in a hot pan, finish it in a preheated oven at 240°C (465°F).
+Stand the steak upright if possible and roast for 15 to 20 minutes for even cooking.

-- Monitor cooking: Flip the chops once one side is nicely browned to grill the other.
-Avoid overcooking, as they can dry out quickly.
-Use a meat thermometer to check the internal temperature.
-For well-done meat, aim for about 60°C (140°F) at the center.
+- Keep an Eye on It : Flip the chops once the first side is nicely browned to grill the other evenly.
+Avoid overcooking, as the meat can dry out quickly.
+If you have a meat thermometer, check the internal temperature for precision.
+For well-done steak, aim for about 60°C (140°F) at the center.

-- Let it rest: Once cooked, remove from the oven and cover with aluminum foil.
-Let rest for 10 minutes to allow the juices to redistribute, ensuring juicy, tender meat.
+- Let It Rest : After cooking, remove the steak from the oven and cover loosely with foil.
+Let it rest for 10 minutes so the juices redistribute, giving you a tender, juicy steak every time.

 Thank you for visiting my blog and for your comments.